 SWIMMING POOL AVAILABLE

-DAY 8 - Tour ends Marrakech

-Your trip ends today in Marrakech after breakfast.
+MEALS PROVIDED: BREAKFAST DAY 8 - Trip ends Marrakech The trip ends after breakfast at our hotel in Marrakech.
+There are no activities planned today, so you are free to depart from Marrakech at any time.
+If your flight is departing later in the day, luggage storage facilities are available at our hotel.
+If you would like to receive a complimentary airport transfer today, you need to depart from Marrakesh Menara Airport (RAK).
 Depending on the schedule of your flights, you may have some additional time to wander in the souks of Marrakech or buy your last souvenirs before departure.

+MEALS PROVIDED: BREAKFAST

 Trip information

-Country information
+Climate and country information

 Morocco

 Climate

 The climate is both Mediterranean and Atlantic.
 The dry, hot season is from May to October when summer temperatures can reach 38°C and above (if sight seeing is included we will do our best to avoid the heat of the day during this period).
 Temperatures may drop significantly at times during the night as the day's heat rapidly diminishes.
 From December to January snow can be expected on mountain passes and it can be wet.
 In winter, day temperatures will probably be around 18-25°C, dropping to perhaps 0-5°C.

 Time difference to GMT Plugs Religion Language

 0 2 Pin Round Islam Arabic, Berber, French.

 Budgeting and packing

 Optional activities

 The following excursions and/or activities are usually available and may be arranged locally.
 Estimated costs are provided below for guidance only, are on a per person basis unless shown otherwise, and may depend on the number of participants.
 Prices quoted are correct as of the date these tour notes were originally issued but may change at any time due to currency fluctuations.
 Please note: These activities are booked and paid for direct with the supplier and do not form part of your Explore holiday contract.

 Marrakech: